RAFALAMAO/react-movie-flix/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-NOTE: IF YOU CLONE THIS REPO, YOU NEED TO ADD A NEW BEAER TOKEN TO CONSUME MOVIES API.
+**NOTE**: IF YOU CLONE THIS REPO, YOU NEED TO ADD A NEW BEAER TOKEN TO CONSUME MOVIES API.

 ## Available Scripts